Transcript from Focus Group Discussion

 Ama you are always the organizer?
 [Laughs]

 Maybe.
-My name is [anonymized].
-I work with [redacted].
+My name is [MK-KM-S-08].
+I work with [REDACTED ORG NAME].
 I have participated in several researches, but I can't remember all of them.
 There was one particular one called kindness, we were researching about if Kibera is a kind place or not.
 Yeah so that's the one I can mention for now.

 John Paul 0:59

-yes, my names are John Paul.
-Basically, I think we share the same common ground with MK-KM-S-08.
+yes, my names are Jacob Paul.
+Basically, I think we share the same common ground with [MK-KM-S-08].
 The recent which I can talk about is the kindness in Kibera, yes that is the one I can remember.

-I'm Diana Mueni.
-I've done so many but recently food survey with akina MK-KM-S-08.
+I'm Dyana Mueni.
+I've done so many but recently food survey with akina (Swahili: those people associated with) [MK-KM-S-08].

 Douglas Mamale 1:36